 This rare fruit event excited the residents in to opposing camps of those who wanted the council to fell the offending and potentially deadly trees, and those who saw the crop as something to be cherished.
 This quintessentially English middle-class story of tree-hugging north Londoners was soon picked up by the august organ that is the Daily Mail who lapped it up and spat out an over-weaning local council health and safety scare story.

 Four years later and the trees are thankfully still there.
 Now the council picks the fruit each autumn (not since 2007 in such abundance) and local residents make use of them.
 Apparently one group has even made Perry (like ‘Pear cider’, but not sold in Tesco and made with pears).
 I went to check on the crop this past weekend and a local casually asked if I was interested in the pears – I was obviously not the first to make the pilgrimage to St. John’s Villas.

 There are seven pear trees that were pruned in the spring so this year’s crop is minimal but is ripening nicely.
 The fruits are large and will be ready within weeks – I shall be looking out for the looming Islington council pear bounty.

-I like the theory put forward by the resident I got chatting to: before the houses were built the area was orchards, and so perhaps these trees are directly descended from an old and now rare perry pear variety once common in these market gardens providing Londoners with a refreshing and unusual brew.
+I like the theory put forward by the resident I got chatting to: before the houses were built the area was orchards, and so perhaps these trees are directly descended from an old and now rare variety once common in these market gardens providing Londoners with a refreshing and unusual brew.